OpenBB-finance/OpenBB/website/content/sdk/reference/ta/fib.md

 ---
 title: fib
-description: This page serves as documentation for the Fibonacci levels calculation model and its plotting function.
+description: "This page serves as documentation for the Fibonacci levels calculation" model and its plotting function.
 Learn how to set parameters, define retracement periods, and generate charts.
 keywords: